sgrubsmyon/viridian_project_site/hugo/content/technical.en.md

-The project consists of several phases, the first of which is completed and the second largely completed. **Currently, phase 3 begins**, in which the considerations go into the implementation of a first prototype.
+The project consists of several phases, the first of which is completed and the second largely completed. **Currently, phase 3 begins**, in which the considerations enter the implementation of a first prototype.

 ![](/images/technical/timeline.en.svg)